 The example above shows the same data in a 3-column list.
-Note that because the orientation of this list is "Down", the sort order (based on Last Name) causes the data to be arranged in a top-to-bottom fashion.
+Because the direction of this list is Down, the sort order (based on Last Name) causes the data to be arranged in a top-to-bottom fashion in each column.

-Now the list, shown above, has been switched to the "Across" orientation, so the sort order runs left-to-right
+Now, in the example shown above, the direction has been switched to Across, so the sort order runs left-to-right.

 Developers can choose any type of datalayer element to retrieve data for the list.
 Label elements are used to display the data, and developers can combine them with other types of elements to organize the data.

 The Data Multi-Column List element is used to create the list in a report definition.
-Multi-column lists are different from other types of data tables in that the number of columns that can be displayed is not dependent on the datalayer.
-Data Table Column elements arenot used and, instead, developers set the Data Mult-Column List element's Columns attribute to a numeric value that determines the fixed number of columns the list will display.
+Multi-column lists are different from other types of Data Tables in that the number of columns that can be displayed is not dependent on the datalayer.
+Data Table Column elements arenot used and, instead, developers set the Data Multi-Column List element's Columns attribute to a numeric value that determines the fixed number of columns the list will display.

 The number of rows displayed is determined automatically by distributing the data in the columns, based on the list orientation, beginning with the upper left-hand corner of the list.
 Any elements (other than datalayer elements) placed below a Data Multi-Column List element are repeated for each row of data in the datalayer.
 Content that must appear only once in the final report should not be placed within a multi-column list.

 Creating a multi-column list involves configuring the list, retrieving data for the list, and displaying the list.
 The element itself does the work of arranging the data.